Airlines struggle with global pilot shortage

 Planemakers Airbus and Boeing are also expanding into services like training, where margins are potentially higher than building jets.

 And some airlines are planning to expand in-house training programs.
-Qantas says it will invest AUS$20 million (US$15.26 million) in a new flying school to ensure a supply of pilots amid high turnover in its regional arm QantasLink.
-Emirates opened a US$135 million fight training academy in November for up to 600 cadets.
+Qantas says it will invest AUD$20 million (US$15.26 million) in a new flying school to ensure a supply of pilots amid high turnover in its regional arm QantasLink.
+Emirates opened a $135 million fight training academy in November for up to 600 cadets.

 "We have a social responsibility," Qantas Domestic CEO Andrew David said.
 "We can continue to take pilots from smaller players in this country and elsewhere but we need to give back and that is part of what we are doing here as well."